 Storage is another thing I actually like, and given how prone manufacturers are to be a bit stingy with it, the 1TB SSHD is a nice inclusion.
 As for the RAM, it’s pretty standard for gaming laptops at 16GB, and you shouldn’t run into any problems there.

-The typing on the keyboard is nice, with the concave caps giving your fingers some nice support, although if you’re coming from an ultrabook, the longer travel distance can throw you off a bit, but you get used to it.
+The typing on the keyboard is nice, with the concave caps giving your fingers some nice support, although if you’re coming from an ultrabook, the longer travel distance can throw you off a bit, you get used to it.

-Of course, you do get a full keyboard with number pad, although the arrow keys are a bit weirdly placed, jutting down slightly from the rest of the keyboard.
-Thankfully, the numpad isn’t compressed here, so it’s a breeze to use, although again, with the arrow keys interjecting a bit, it might throw you off from time to time.
+Of course, you do get a full keyboard with a number pad, although the arrow keys are a bit weirdly placed, jutting down slightly from the rest of the keyboard.
+Thankfully, the Numpad isn’t compressed here, so it’s a breeze to use, although again, with the arrow keys interjecting a bit, it might throw you off from time to time.